 When two families come together to form a new family, there is no mold, no formula, and no way they “should” look.
 That blended families can have no limits is one of their greatest challenges and one of their greatest beauties.
 When people are clear about their roles and willing to address challenges, then family members are often free to love one another well.

-The divorce rate in 1969, when The Brady Bunch began its run on TV, was 30 percent for first-time marriages.
+The divorce rate in 1969, when “The Brady Bunch” began its run on TV, was 30 percent for first-time marriages.
 That percentage has risen to 40, and it continues to rise for second- and third-time marriages.
-Many leave one family and form a new one.
+Many leave one family and form a new one through remarriage or new romantic unions.
 As many as 1300 new blended families are being established every day, according to the US Census Bureau.
 With the divorce rate near 50 percent, it makes sense that 50 percent of America’s children ages 13 and under are also living in blended families.